-CG members not in favour of CATS did not propose an immediate alternative for it, noting that this could be the subject for further research, discussion and debate.
+CG members not in favor of CATS did not propose an immediate alternative for it, noting that this could be the subject for further research, discussion and debate.
 Some members presented various ideas on the general approach (see doc.
 MEPC 57/17 for details), but no detailed proposal for an alternative criterion was put on the table.

-The divergence of views on some important facets of the problem confirmed that the topic was found to be of non-trivial complexity and perhaps even could not be viewed as a simple extension of FSA.
-In view of the issues still left open after the CG's deliberations, MEPC 57 renewed the terms of reference of the CG until MEPC 58 (see doc.
+The divergence of views on some important facets of the problem confirmed that the topic is of non-trivial complexity and perhaps even cannot be viewed as a simple extension of FSA.
+In view of the issues still left open after the correspondence group's deliberations, MEPC 57 renewed the terms of reference of the CG until MEPC 58 (see doc.
 MEPC 57/WP.10, section 17).